 The school in Fass, which officially opened on February 2, 2019, is the first in its region to provide education other than the traditional Quranic instruction.
 Now, alongside the teaching of a Quranic master, there are classes for boys and girls in the French language and in all the traditional subjects of an elementary school curriculum, along with practical skills including carpentry, sewing, fishing, and cooking.
 Previously, none of the villagers has been able to read and write, either in the local language of Pulaar or in French; the new literacy will be life-changing.
 The region’s religious leaders have determined the program according to their desires with a full appreciation of the need of the local people to expand their horizons at the same time that they maintain the vital traditions of Islam.

 Building a school in Fass has been a dream of Le Korsa’s, and of the village’s Imam, Thierno Sall, since 2012.
 That year, at the dedication ceremony of the Fass Medical Center’s maternity unit, which Le Korsa funded, Thierno Sall enthusiastically agreed to allow the construction of a school.

 Thanks to the tireless efforts of Dr. Magueye Ba, who has overseen logistics, and the generous support of Le Korsa donors Laurel Hixon and Michael Keane, we broke ground for the school in February 2017.
-It is a development of staggering importance, since it will be the first school permitted in an area where, until now, all education in French has been prohibited and only Koranic teaching has been provided, exclusive of other subjects.
-Because of the Le Korsa network of Senegalese friends and staff on site, we are confident that we can make this groundbreaking institution flourish.
-The school will open to students for the first time in the fall of 2018.
+Because of the Le Korsa network of Senegalese friends and staff on site, we are confident that this groundbreaking institution, and the children it serves, will flourish.